ollijantunen/JS-SPA-1/README.md

-## Using JavaScript to create a simple Single Page Application
+## A simple Single Page Application

+Created using JavaScript, html and Bootstrap.

 Site available at http://ollijantunen.com/jaspa